Biden marks one year since Capitol insurrection

 In remarks, Vice President Kamala Harris recalled her Jan.
 6 experience and encouraged Americans to “unite in defense of our democracy.”
 She said the future of the nation’s democracy is at stake.

-“They were assaulting the institutions, the values and ideas that generations of Americans have fought, picketed and marched to establish and defend,” Harris said.
+“They were assaulting the institutions, the values, and ideas that generations of Americans have fought, picketed and marched to establish and defend,” Harris said.

 One year ago, hundreds of supporters of Trump stormed the Capitol after Trump’s rally while Congress was certifying the 2020 presidential election.
 Four people died on the day of the riot, and one Capitol police officer died the day after defending Congress.
 Dozens of police were injured during the event and four officers have since taken their own lives.

 A series of remembrance events coordinated by House Speaker Nancy Pelosi will take place following Biden’s speech, including a moment of silence on the House floor and testimonials from lawmakers about the harrowing attack.
-Few Republicans are expected to be in attendance.
+Few Republicans were in attendance.

 Trump canceled a scheduled news conference on Thursday at his Mar-a-Lago estate in Florida, citing what he called the “bias and dishonesty” of the House of Representatives probe of the attacks and the media.